Fiona McLean-Buechel BA Mus.Perf., CERT RAM

 In 2005 Fiona co-founded and was course director for a collaborative venture with the Dartington International Summer School, the Dartington Plus Summer Youth Strings Programme.
 She subsequently founded and is Creative Director of SouthWest Camerata and the registered charity JUTPMUSIC whose work was nominated for a Royal Philharmonic Society for Education and featured as a cover story for ESTA.
 Her ensembles are frequent performers at the Edinburgh Fringe Festival, record regularly for BBC Devon and make regular concert appearances across the UK.

 She has been a visiting professor of violin at Dartington College and Cardiff University, lectured for the European String teachers Association, Cardiff University, South West Sound and U3A.
 Her string quartet, The Four Seasons String Quartet, are recording artists featuring regularly in shows for BBC TV.

 Fiona is a specialist Music Adjudicator for the British and International Federation of Festivals.
-She is a violin and viola specialist at Trinity Laban Junior Conservatoire in their Main and Stringtime programmes.
+Fiona has recently been appointed Lead Tutor for Strings at Trinity Laban Junior Conservatoire.

 Lucinda Wright learned the cello with Anna Shuttleworth who inspired her to find interesting ways to continue to develop as a musician and teacher.